learnwithshin/vaccination_project/README.md

 This project contains the following components:

-- A webcrawler that scrapes files about vaccinations from https://learnwithshin.github.io/docs/files/
+- A webcrawler that scrapes contents about country vaccinations from https://learnwithshin.github.io/docs/files/

-- Call covid19 API to get covid19 data.
+- Call covid19 API to get realtime data.
 Provided by: https://covid19api.com/

-- A database that holds multiple tables to store data obtained from above sources
+- Upload data to a database which holds multiple tables designed for above sources

 - The scripts in `main.py` puts everything together

-## Demo - Interactive dashboard to presents the data we put together
+## Demo - Interactive dashboard to present the data we put together

 See here: